eclipse-ee4j/starter/README.md

 ```

 ## Generate Jakarta EE Project
-In order to run the Maven Archetype and generate a sample Jakarta EE project, please execute:
+In order to run the Maven Archetype and generate a sample Jakarta EE project, please execute (please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) and [Maven 3+](https://maven.apache.org/download.cgi)):

 ```
 mvn archetype:generate -DarchetypeGroupId=org.eclipse -DarchetypeArtifactId=jakarta-starter -DarchetypeVersion=1.0
 ```

 If you use the defaults, this will generate the Jakarta EE project under a directory named `jakartaee-cafe`.
-You can then run the project by executing the following command from the `jakartaee-cafe` directory:
+You can then run the project by executing the following command from the `jakartaee-cafe` directory (please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) and [Maven 3+](https://maven.apache.org/download.cgi)):

 ```
 mvn clean package payara-micro:start